 I have had a career in banking, spanning more than 30 years, of which 25 had been with the Co-operative Bank in a variety of roles with the Corporate and Business Banking Division.

 My first encounter with Disabled Living was when I was a manager in the Business Banking team, developing new business in the small business and not for profit sector.
 I was able to maintain the relationship when I joined the Corporate Banking relationship team as a manager, and assisted in providing overdraft and loan facilities to see the charity through the transitional period when a new business plan was being devised.
 This was back in 2006.

 Currently I work for First Ark who support sustainable business growth through Social Investment Funds.

-I joined the Management Board in 2011 and took up the position of Treasurer in 2013.
+I joined the Management Board in 2011 and took up the position of Treasurer in 2013 and appointed Chairperson in 2020.
 I was delighted to offer my services to the Board and consider my experience in finance and banking will support the development of Disabled Living’s services.

 Phil Downs MBE